Virtual-Coffee/vc-preptember/CONTRIBUTING.md

 - [Git and GitHub learning resources](https://docs.github.com/en/get-started/quickstart/git-and-github-learning-resources)
 - [Git Guides](https://github.com/git-guides)

-## Contribution type
+## Contribution Type

 There are two types of contributions to this repo:

 1. 🌱 **Practicing Open Source** — Add your name, link to your GitHub profile, and your favorite cake or snack to the `preptember-participants.md` file.

-2. 📃 **Repositories List** — Add the link to a repository(ies) you recommend for Hackoberfest to the `repositories-list.md` file _only_ after the repository meets our requirements — check our [repository checklist](https://virtualcoffee.io/resources/developer-resources/open-source/maintainer-guide#repository-checklist).
+2. 📃 **Repositories List** — Add the link to a repository(ies) you recommend for Hacktoberfest to the `repositories-list.md` file _only_ after the repository meets our requirements — check our [repository checklist](https://virtualcoffee.io/resources/developer-resources/open-source/maintainer-guide#repository-checklist).
 You can always return and add more repositories here.

 ## Getting Started